CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

 1. Use the **CTRL+S** command to save your changes to the code file - don't close it yet though.

 ## Task 6: Sign into Azure and run the app

+In this task, you’ll sign into Azure from Cloud Shell and run your client application.
+You’ll authenticate using the Azure CLI, select the correct subscription, and then execute the Python app to test your deployed model.
+By the end, you’ll be able to send a text-and-image prompt to the model and review its response directly from your application.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.
 Click on the **Link (1)** and copy the **code (2)** provided.